jamesflight/Google-Analytics-Cookie-Parser-PHP/README.md

 This tool converts google's utmz and utma cookies into easy to use objects.

+This gives easy access to googel session and keyword data.

 #Installation
 Install via composer.
 Edit your project's composer.json file to require jflight/gacookie: